 JMIR Research Protocols offers a 50% discount ($950 instead of $1900) on proposals and protocols if they are grant funded and have undergone prior peer-review.
-All of the following conditions below must be fulfilled:
+Provision of these peer review reports will allow JMIR to bypass the standard external peer reviewing so that an editorial decision can be expedited.
+To qualify, all of the following conditions below must be fulfilled:

 - as proof of previous peer-review, authors must at the time of submission upload the original peer-review reports from the granting agency (and ideally also authors' responses)